 - Visit Free Application for Federal Student Aid (FAFSA)

 - Available every year on October 1st; priority funding is given to applications submitted by March 1st.
 Nevada's Federal School Code is 002568.

 - Obtain a FSA pin

 - Review your Student Aid Report (SAR), which is sent to you via e-mail after you file the FAFSA, for accuracy.
 If necessary, correct inaccurate items online.

 - Submit any requested Missing Documents

-- View your Missing Documents Letter at MyNEVADA and submit any requested documents by June 15th (after that date submit documents within 3 weeks of the date they were requested).
+- View your Missing Documents Letter at MyNEVADA and submit any requested documents as soon as possible.

 - For explanation of what is being requested and to download forms view the online Missing Documents Page.

 - Monitor the forms you’ve submitted on the Financial Aid Requirements page in MyNEVADA.

 - Keep copies of all documents in your records for future reference.

 - Missing Documents are usually created by FAFSA process and Admissions.
 Documents are normally requested under the "to do" list on MyNEVADA.

 - Review Financial Aid Offer Letter on MyNEVADA.